 What should I do if I miss a dose?

-If you forget to take a dose, take it as soon as you remember.
+If you miss a dose, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and take your regular dose as scheduled.
 Do not take a double dose.